 There are some genuine bargains and steals in the under $500 category, but you’re going to have to look a little harder and give up on a few of the luxury features.

-At this inexpensive price point, you’ll be limited mostly to pure foam mattresses, though there are a few notable hybrid exceptions.
+At this inexpensive price point, you may be limited mostly to pure foam mattresses, though there are a few notable hybrid exceptions.
 Overall, the materials won’t be high-end, and you’ll sacrifice some durability.

-For example, the coils you’ll find in the under $500 range won’t maintain the same spring and support as the years go by.
-The foam will also be a lower grade.
+For example, the coils you might find in the under $500 range may not maintain the same spring and support as the years go by.
+The foam can also be a lower grade.
 Again, as we mentioned above, lower density foams tend to degrade more quickly.

 Still, if you’re on a tight budget, but you don’t want to sacrifice too much quality, you can find a gem or two that won’t break your wallet or your back.

-While you can certainly get a fair-quality product in this price range, we don’t recommend this route for everyone.
-You’re going to find that your options are more limited, and the durability of these beds will be subpar.
+While you can certainly get a fair-quality product in this price range, we may not recommend this route for everyone.
+You should find that your options are more limited, and the durability of these beds might be subpar.

-Like the under $500 range, you’ll find that these cheap mattresses are mostly memory foam, though again, there will still be a few hybrids available.
-Again, the quality is not going to the same as the beds that cost between $500 and $1,000.
+Like the under $500 range, you should find that these cheap mattresses are mostly memory foam, though again, there should still be a few hybrids available.
+Again, the quality will likely not be the same as the beds that cost between $500 and $1,000.
 However, there are some instances where this might be your best bet.

 For example, if you’re looking for a short-term bedding solution, you might not want to spend a lot of money.
 If you’re in a short-term lease, it’s for a college apartment, or you are extra budget-conscious, you may find yourself needing a bed that’s a lower price.

-Like the $300 range, you’ll find mostly memory foam beds at this price, along with a few hybrids with lower-quality materials.
+Like the $300 range, you should find mostly memory foam beds at this price, along with a few hybrids with lower-quality materials.